 Robert King has chronicled conflicts for the last 20 years from war torn Bosnia, Afghanistan, Chechnya, Rwanda, Iraq, Syria, Kosovo, Azerbaijan, Mexico, Albania, and many other global hot spots.
-His work is images are published in leading news publications and his videos are broadcasted around the globe.
-His career as a photojournalist is chronicled in [...]
+His work in images are published in leading news publications and his videos are broadcasted around the globe.
+His career as a photojournalist is chronicled in…

-James Whitlow Delano has lived in Asia for 18 years.
+James Whitlow Delano has lived in Asia for 20 years.
 His work has been awarded internationally: the Alfred Eisenstadt Award (from Columbia University and Life Magazine), Leica’s Oskar Barnack, Picture of the Year International, PDN and others.
-Delano’s series on Kabul’s drug detox and psychiatric hospital was awarded 1st place in the 2008 NPPA Best [...]
+Delano’s series on Kabul’s drug detox and psychiatric hospital was awarded 1st place in the 2008 NPPA Best…

 I have worked as a photojournalist, art director, designer and illustrator.
 I currently maintain a design and commercial photography studio in Provo, Utah.

-Neal is a US lawyer and formerly Vice President and General Counsel of NPR.
-In addition to working as a photographer, he also serves as chairman of the board of the VII Photo Agency.
+Neal is formerly Vice President and General Counsel of NPR.
+In addition to working as a photographer, he consults on business issues in the photojournalism industry, including as Chairman Emeritus of the VII Photo Agency.